pelahi/VELOCIraptor-STF/doc/usage.rst

     ``Mass_unit =``
         * Factor by which input mass unit is scaled, setting the internal code and output unit ``Gravity =``
         * Gravity in the internal output units, that is should be set such that :math:`v^2=Gm/r`, where v,m,r are the internal velocity, mass and length units.
+Note that this does not have to be provided as it will be calculated based on the output units (that indicate how they are converted to kpc, km/s etc) and the gravitational constant of 6.67430e-11 kg^-1 m^3 / s^2.
+A warning will be given if the provided gravitational constant differs significantly from the expected value given the output.
     ``Hubble_unit =``
         * Unit of Hubble expansion in internal output units (from normal km/s/Mpc use 100).
+Like the gravitational constant, this does not have to be provided as it will be calculated from the output units.
+A warning will be given if provided value differs significantly from the expected value given the output.
 This is ignored if non-cosmological input
     ``Mass_value =``
         * If code is compiled not to store mass using the option **NOMASS** (see :ref:`compileoptions`) then set this value.
     ``Length_unit_to_kpc =``